rosam03/virtualbank/README.md

 - sample usage:  ```curl -X POST localhost:8080/transactions/ff808081666128ab0166612a199b0003/reverse```

 ## Considerations and Improvements
-- Add testing for thread-safety and add instance level locks on the wallet class to ensure no more than one thread can make changes to the account
+- Add testing for thread-safety and add instance level locks on the wallet class to ensure no more than one thread can make changes to the account.
+Yes, locks reduce performance, but may be worth it considering this is a banking application.
-- Use Springs @Transactional notation to ensure transactions satisfy ACID properties in the event of an application failure or crash
+- Use Springs @Transactional notation on controller operations to ensure transactions satisfy ACID properties in the event of an application failure or crash
-- Add testing at the web layer
+- Add automated testing for the web layer
 - Add support for making transfers between accounts (this was not originally part of the systems requirements doc)
+- Encrypt the database for security reasons